KianHaghighi/hacker_newsfeed/README.md

 ## Testing
-All the necessary steps to run testcodes in your repository
+All the necessary steps to run testcodes in your repository.
+    1.navigate to news directory "cd news"
+    2.activate the virtual environment "source env/venv/bin/activate"
+    3.run the app "coverage run -m unittest test_app.py"